 The University Education Committee oversees quality assurance and enhancement, and monitors progress in assuring the quality and standards of and enhancing assessment and feedback at regular intervals across both English and Welsh medium provision, intervening if the expected standard of student experience is at risk.

 The Programme Approval Committee is responsible for reviewing proposals for new programmes, and for approving relevant programmes by Committee where appropriate.
 As part of the review process, PAC will pay special attention to the assessment and feedback elements of programme proposals to ensure that they meet the requirements outlined in this policy.

 University Examinations Office

-The Examinations Office (Academic Services) is responsible for scheduling examinations for most programmes (aside from some in class tests and assessments in the Faculty of Medicine, Health and Life Science and Franchised provision), and for ensuring students with specific requirements are catered for.
+The Examinations Office (Education Services) is responsible for scheduling examinations for most programmes (aside from some in class tests and assessments in the Faculty of Medicine, Health and Life Science and Franchised provision), and for ensuring students with specific requirements are catered for.
 The Examinations Office also manages security and integrity of all Examinations under its purview.

 Inclusive Student Support Services: Disability Office and Wellbeing Service

 The Wellbeing and Disability Service will provide Faculties/Schools with information on support requirements for disabled students, students with health conditions and/or students with mental health issues as soon as possible after enrolment and/or disclosure of the disability/condition to the University.
 The Wellbeing and Disability Service are not responsible for informing staff how to assess students.
 Where agreement between Faculties/Schools, Inclusive Student Services and the student(s) concerned on an adjustment cannot be reached, there is an escalation and resolution process to ensure students are appropriately supported.